MMK21Hub/C/README.md

 Arithmetic operations are performed by specifying one square reference, an operator, and then another square reference.
 As such, it's a sandwich with square references as the bread and an operator as the filling.
 Scrumptious!

+The result of the operation is always written to the square that held the first operand (the previous piece gets captured).

 Arithmetic operation instructions consist of 5 or 6 characters, depending on the length of the filling:

 1. The first two characters are a [reference](#referencing-board-squares) to the square that contains the first operand.